-The Global Gender Gap Index ranks countries according to calculated gender gap between women and men in four key areas: health, education, economy and politics to measure the state of gender inequality in a country.
+World Economic Forum ranks countries according to calculated gender gap between women and men in four key areas: health, education, economic opportunities and politics.

 Mind The Gap

 Gender based discrimination, violence and oppression are not only women’s issues, these affect economic and social growth of the societies.
 Without active participation of men in the fight against gender inequality, we would never have an equal world.

 Healthy, educated and independent women are assets to the community.
 It is the responsibility of every person, irrespective of their gender, religion, ethnicity, social and cultural background to think and act responsibly to reduce gender gaps and inequity.

 Before you start taking any action, it is very important to be mindful about your unconscious biases about the existing gender gap in your life, and try to minimize it.
 It might need a lot of self-reflection and awareness to detect and eliminate signs of inequalities from your own life!
 Some of these might be parts of the regular dynamics of your life and would not appear ‘abnormal’ to you at the beginning.

 It is probably much more difficult to change our own habits and unconscious biases than to fight against social evils!

 But, the best way to influence others is by setting examples.
 However challenging the process might be, aim to set an example by the way you lead your life!
 That’s is probably the most effective way to start making any difference in the world!